Metodi Maksimov: Club career

+Rabotnichki

 Maksimov made his senior football debut on 9 August 2020 at the age of 17, by playing the opening 60 minutes for Rabotnichki against Makedonija G. P. in the first round of the 2020–21 Macedonian First Football League season.
 That season he went on to play 25 games, throughout which he also assisted two goals.

+LASK

+On 25 January 2024, Maksimov signed a long-term contract with Austrian club LASK and was immediately loaned to Aalesund in Norway.

+Loan to Aalesunds

+In Aalesunds, Maksimov made his debut on 15 April, he just made five caps with the club before out for the rest of the year due to injuries.

+Return to LASK

+On 1 January 2025, Maksimov return to the club after his loan spell ends.

-International
+International career

 Ever since 2018 Maksimov has been regular at most of North Macedonia's national youth teams.

 He made his debut for North Macedonia national football team on 22 October 2022 in a friendly match against Saudi Arabia.